Leg Pain, Aching, & Throbbing

 - Radiofrequency ablation uses controlled heat energy to seal off the affected veins and reroute blood through healthier vessels.

-- Ambulatory microphlebectomy removes varicose veins through tiny incisions.
+- Ambulatory microphlebectomy removes varicose veins through tiny access sites, providing immediate relief from the discomfort these bulging vessels can cause.

-- Ultrasound-guided foam sclerotherapy targets smaller veins with a specialized “sclerosing” solution that causes them to close and fade away over time.
+- Ultrasound-guided foam sclerotherapy targets smaller veins with a specialized “sclerosing” solution that damages the cells lining the vein wall and causes them to close and fade away over time.

-These are just a few of the minimally invasive venous disorder treatment options offered at Prevosti Vein Center.
+These are just some of the minimally invasive venous disorder treatment options offered at Prevosti Vein Center.
+Dr. Prevosti's extensive experience with over 20,000 vein procedures enables him to select the optimal treatment approach for your specific venous anatomy and symptoms.
 For more information on your treatment options, contact us for a diagnostic ultrasound evaluation.

 Experience Compassionate, Expert Vein Care at Prevosti Vein Center